LaxarJS/laxar-mocks/docs/manuals/introduction.md

 # Introduction to LaxarJS Mocks

 Before going into details, we will introduce the testing framework by showing an example and use that to describe the individual steps usually found in a widget test.
+Coming from LaxarJS 1.x, the [migration guide](migration.md) may help.
+If you are already familiar with the basics, you may want to browse the [API docs](../api/laxar-mocks.md) instead.

 ## An Example Test